-We continue to experience the impact of COVID-19 on all aspects of our business and geographies, including impacts to our patients, residents, team members, vendors and business partners.
-While we did not experience material disruptions during the three months ended June 30, 2020 in connection with the COVID-19 outbreak, with current cases continuing to develop across the United States, it is difficult to predict the full extent of the impact that COVID-19 will have on our future financial position and operating results due to numerous uncertainties.
+COVID-19 continues to impact all aspects of our business and geographies, including impacts on our patients, residents, team members, vendors and business partners.
+While we did not experience material disruptions during the three months ended September 30, 2020 in connection with the COVID-19 outbreak, with current cases continuing to develop across the United States, it is difficult to predict the full extent of the impact that COVID-19 will have on our future financial position and operating results due to numerous uncertainties.
 These uncertainties include the severity of the virus, the duration of the outbreak, and governmental, business or other actions (which could include limitations on our operations or mandates to provide services to our patients and communities).
 Further, the impacts of a potential worsening of global economic conditions and the continued disruptions to, and volatility in, the credit and financial markets, as well as other unanticipated consequences remain unknown.